xat/fleet/README.md

 * **--version=&lt;confluence-version&gt;** The Confluence version of the duplicate
 * **--&lt;setting&gt;=&lt;value&gt;** See [available settings](#settings)

-#### Rebuild a instance
+#### Rebuild an instance

-Rebuilding a instance means that its Docker containers will be re-recreated.
+Rebuilding an instance means that its Docker containers will be re-recreated.

 ```
 fleet rebuild <id>